Cenk Tosun: Turkey

 Tosun made his senior international debut for Turkey on 15 October 2013, replacing Selçuk İnan for the final 16 minutes of a 2–0 loss to the Netherlands in a 2014 FIFA World Cup qualifying match at the Şükrü Saracoğlu Stadium in Istanbul; the result ended the Turks' hope of qualification.
 On 13 November 2015, he scored his first international goal, the winner in a 2–1 friendly triumph away to Qatar.
 He added another two goals on 24 March 2016 in a 2–1 friendly win over Sweden in Antalya.

 Tosun was part of the 23-man squad chosen by head coach Fatih Terim for UEFA Euro 2016 in France.
 He started in the opening match, a 1–0 loss to Croatia, but was dropped in favour of Burak Yılmaz for the following match against Spain.
 Tosun then returned as an added-time substitute in the 2–0 win over the Czech Republic in Lens that was not enough to take Turkey to the round of 16.

 In Turkey's failed qualification campaign for the 2018 World Cup, Tosun scored five goals.
 These were braces in both matches against Finland, and the only goal of a home win over eventual qualifiers Croatia on 5 September 2017.
 On 1 June 2018, Tosun scored a penalty to open a 2–2 friendly draw with Tunisia in Geneva, then was sent-off for the first time in his career for a confrontation with the Turkish fans; he said he intervened because he thought his father was being attacked in the crowd.

 Tosun was Turkey's top scorer with five goals in Turkey's successful UEFA Euro 2020 qualifying.
 These included braces in home and away 4–0 wins over Moldova.
+He missed the final tournament – delayed to 2021 because of the COVID-19 pandemic – due to injury.

+On 7 June 2024, he was selected in the 26-man squad for UEFA Euro 2024.
+On 26 June, he scored a stoppage-time goal in a 2–1 victory over Czech Republic in the last group stage match, securing his country's qualification to the knockout phase for the first time since 2008.